What is the Youth Data Council?

 - Are 15 to 20 years old, and

 - Have been a student in a public school in Oregon.

-We want the YDC to reflect the diversity of Oregon youth.
-The YDC prioritizes youth who have strong connections to their family, friends and community, especially those who identify as:
+.
+The YDC prioritizes youth who have connections to their family, friends, and community, especially those who identify as:

 - Tribal, Indigenous, American Indian, Alaska Native or urban Native

 - Black or African American, Asian, Native Hawaiian, Pacific Islander, Latino/a/x, Middle Eastern or North African

 - Living in a remote area or far away from cities, suburban areas and towns

 - Facing life and system challenges, such as housing instability, hunger, poverty, foster care or trauma

 How would you or your organization like to engage with the YDC?
 Would you like more information about the YDC?
 Contact Kari Greene at firstname.lastname@example.org or call 503-910-6681.